jakubsvec001/ocaml.org/data/tutorials/language/1ms_00_modules.md

 val dalet_to_string : dalet -> string = <fun>
 ```

-The type `dalet` is _read-only_.
+The type `dalet` is `private` and therefore _read-only_.
 Pattern matching is possible, but values can only be constructed by the provided functions, here `dalet_of`.

 Abstract and read-only types can be either variants, as shown in this section, records, or aliases.
 It is possible to access a read-only record field's value, but creating such a record requires using a provided function.